 How do I choose the right supplemental life insurance policy?

-Choosing the right supplemental life insurance policy involves considering your individual needs and financial goals.
+Choosing the right supplemental life insurance policy involves considering your needs and financial goals.
 Here are some factors to consider:

 1. Assess your existing coverage: Evaluate your primary life insurance policy and identify any gaps in coverage that may need to be filled by supplemental insurance.